-If the answer to these questions is 'yes', do not issue ballot papers.
-If the answer is 'no' (and the questions above have been answered satisfactorily), ordinary or tendered ballot papers must be issued as appropriate.
+If the answer to this question is 'yes', do not issue the ballot papers.
+If the answer is 'no' (and the questions above have been answered satisfactorily), ordinary or tendered ballot papers may be issued as appropriate.

 The prescribed questions to be asked of a person applying to vote as a proxy for an elector with an anonymous entry